MrFriendCS/MrFriendCS.github.io/s2/S2-SDD-Turtle/instructions.md

 ## Starting

-After the appropriate comment, enter the following code to be able to use a turtle.
+After an appropriate comment, enter the following code to be able to use a turtle.

 ``` python
 import turtle